artemis-load-testing/artemis-load-testing.github.io/content/posts/case-study.md

 S3 is AWS’ object storage service.
 Object storage provides a way to store unstructured data in a structurally flat data environment.
 There are no folders, directories, or complex hierarchies as in a file-based system.
 While cloud-based object storage is ideal for long-term data retention, here it was used as a means to an end; namely, as a simple way to copy a test script on a user’s machine to a resource that could be accessed by Artemis’ load testing containers.

 Since local files can’t be read by a Lambda function, S3 serves as a stepping stone for getting the test script onto the AWS infrastructure.
 AWS Lambdas fall in the realm of Functions-as-a-Service.
-Functions-as-a-Service implementations make functions, or chunks of code, available on demand to respond to events as they occur.
+Functions-as-a-Service implementations make functions available on-demand to respond to events as they occur.
 The Functions-as-a-Service provider manages the underlying infrastructure and the user is charged by execution time.
 In Artemis’ case, the Start Test lambda pictured in Figure 4.2 spins up the specified number of containers.
 Each application in the container then creates a local copy of the test script and starts the test.

 ## 5. Using Artemis {#using_artemis}

 Artemis’ infrastructure is accessible to the user through the built-in admin dashboard and CLI.
-This enables the user to run tests, visualize results, and manage, deploy and teardown their load testing infrastructure in AWS.
+This enables the user to run tests, visualize results, and manage, deploy, and teardown their load testing infrastructure in AWS.

 ### 5.1 artemis deploy